-Network camera provides a general I/O terminal block with one digital input for device control.
+Network camera provides a general I/O terminal block with one digital input and digital output for device control.
 The I/O connector provides the physical interface for digital input (DI+.
-GND) that is used for connecting a diversity of external alarm devices to the camera such as IR-Sensors.
+GND) and digital output (DO+, GND) that is used for connecting a diversity of external alarm devices to the camera such as IR-Sensors and alarm relays.
 Once triggered images will be taken and e-mailed.

-DI Schematics
+DI/DO Schematics